EpistasisLab/Aliro/README.md

 ### Experiments

-An experiment is one complete training and testing run with a specific set of hyperparameters.
-Depending on the experiment it may be impossible to control for every source of randomness, so experiments with the same set of hyperparameters will still be assigned unique IDs.
-Experiments contain an ID, a project ID, a machine ID, the chosen hyperparameters, the current status (running/success/fail), timestamps, results, and custom data; this provides a comprehensive record of the experiment as a whole.
+An experiment is one complete training and testing run with a specific set of options.
+Depending on the experiment it may be impossible to control for every source of randomness, so experiments with the same set of options will still be assigned unique IDs.
+Experiments contain an ID, a project ID, a machine ID, the chosen options, the current status (running/success/fail), timestamps, results, and custom data; this provides a comprehensive record of the experiment as a whole.

 The current format for results is documented with [FGMachine](https://github.com/Kaixhin/FGMachine).